Guide Article

 Huntsville

-City reference (historical program and outreach): City of Huntsville — DAP (city blog / flyer).
+City reference (official flyer): City of Huntsville — DAP flyer.

 Mobile

-City of Mobile DPA: The City s Neighborhood Development department administers down payment and closing-cost assistance.
-Official city notices state the program can provide qualifying first-time buyers up to $15,000 in some program years (award amounts depend on federal/CDBG funding).
+City of Mobile DPA: The City’s Neighborhood Development department administers down payment and closing-cost assistance.
+Official notices list a Downpayment Assistance program that can provide qualifying first-time buyers up to $15,000 (funding and award caps depend on available federal/CDBG/HOME funds).
 Confirm current program rules and participating lenders with the City of Mobile Neighborhood Development office.

 Official reference: City of Mobile — Neighborhood Development.